How can casino affiliates test ad creatives for higher conversions?

 Examples and scenarios (generic, illustrative)

 Scenario 1: Cold traffic test.
 Objective: improve first-click quality.
 Primary KPI: on-site conversion rate.
 Design: compare a short video thumbnail vs a static image across matched landing pages.
 Test allocation: 50/50 split, run through a full week to cover traffic cycles.
-Next steps: if the video improves CVR, scale gradually and introduce a variant of video with a different opening frame to iterate.
+Next steps: if the video improves CVR, scale gradually and introduce a variant of the video with a different opening frame to continue learning.

 Checklist: ready-to-run creative test